ootidea/type-safe-url/README.md

 - Works on both browsers and Node.js
 - Tiny bundle size and 0 dependencies

-Furthermore, in editors like VS Code and WebStorm, you can list references to each URL part and rename them 👍.
+With an IDE, you can list URL references and rename URL components 👍.

 ### Basic example